EnergySystemsModellingLab/MUSE_OS/docs/inputs/technodata.rst

    Capref is decided by the modeller before filling the input data files.

    This allows the model to take into account economies of scale. ie. As `Capacity` increases, the price of the technology decreases.
+This does not include technological learning parameters, where prices may come down due to learning.

 fix_par, fix_exp
    are used in the fixed cost estimation.
 Fixed costs are calculated as:

    .. math::